negedng/argument_BERT/README.md

-# argument_BERT
-Argumentation Mining project with BERT
+# Arguing with BERT: Argumentation Mining using Transformers
+## Masters Project at the University of Manchester
+ - Supervisor: Dr André Freitas